 We are an affiliate of a national program for women in technology, Break Through Tech.
 Our primary funders are Pivotal Ventures (led by Melinda Gates), the Cognizant U.S. Foundation, and Verizon.

 Break Through Tech Chicago is housed in the computer science department at the University of Illinois Chicago (UIC).
-Please note that UIC recently removed the “at” before the word Chicago in its official name.
+Please note that UIC has removed the “at” before the word Chicago in its official name.

 Thirty-eight percent of UIC students are the first in their families to attend college, 40 percent are graduates of Chicago Public Schools, and 80 percent live with their families and commute to campus.

 One in four UIC students chooses a STEM major.

 Computer science, which is part of the College of Engineering, is one of UIC’s fastest-growing academic departments.
 Student enrollment has increased by 650 percent since 2005.
 The department is strong in both teaching and research, holding six places in the U.S. top 25 in CSRankings.com’s research rankings.